Epic-Jason/DefaultBot/README.md

 /changeprefix [args prefix]: changes prefix to [prefix]

-/lewd [args: pony/r34/e621] [args: search, terms]: grabs images from lewd websites. use /lewd to learn more.

 /math [(args: number)]: calculates the equation given wrapped between parenthesis: eg: "/math (20+1)"

-/boop [optional argument: player name or mention] boops the player mentioned and grabs a pony boop image from derpi!, will also give you boop images on demand
+/boop [optional argument: player name or mention] boops the player mentioned and grabs a cute pony boop image, will also give you boop images on demand

 ```